 All vessels were approved for service as of July 1.
 The system transition has been approved, although the department set conditions for the approval, which must be met by December 31, 2018.
-See page 2 for more on these conditions.
+More on these conditions.

 Board recognizes Crowley and welcomes Edison Chouest